Nehaps29/neha_s_profile/README.md

 My motivation behind creating this simple portfolio page was to showcase my skill set to employers.
 It consolidates my work (small github projects) and contact details in a single web page.
 While developing this page, I came across many simple animations which CSS provides to make it more user friendly.
-I tried to use them here.
+I tried to use them here. (example: pseudo class, media screen and flex-box etc)

 ## Installation
 Browser to open the link: